How To Harden Off Plants Before Transplanting

 Things To Keep In Mind When Hardening Off

-- If you gradually expose your plants to longer periods of time outdoors, the moving in and out process can be easier if you will put the plants in a wheelbarrow or a wagon.
+- If you gradually expose your plants to longer periods of time in the outdoors elements and outside conditions, the moving in and out process can be easier if you will put the plants in a wheelbarrow or a wagon.
 Moving them into the garage and into the porch is faster and easier.

 - Protect your seedlings from animals and pests like snails.
-Place them on a table or somewhere where animals may not easily spot them.
+Place plants on a table or somewhere where animals may not easily spot them.

 - Keep an eye on direct sunlight.
 If the seedlings are exposed to direct sunlight, it might cause the leaves to wilt easily or worse, can sunburn the leaves.
-If you live in an excessively windy area, like I do, I generally block the wind as much as I can to keep the tender stems from bending to the point of breaking.
+If you live in an excessively windy or in a high winds area, like I do, I generally block the strong winds as much as I can to keep the tender stems from bending to the point of breaking.

-You Might Also Like This: 11 Spring Gardening Tips To Get You Started
+You Might Also Like This: How To Prevent Sunburned Plant Leaves

-Hardening off is important, especially if you’re moving from a warm place to a spot with colder conditions.
+Hardening off is an important step, especially if you’re moving from a warm place to a spot with colder conditions and cool nights.

 A Few Frequently Asked Questions